-When your drain field pipes get crushed the water is likely getting blocked before it can drain into the soil.
+When your drain field pipes get crushed, the water is likely to get blocked before it can drain into the soil.
 This can happen when driving heavy machinery over the field.
-The pipes are under the soil, but can get pushed up over time.
+The pipes are under the soil but can get pushed up over time.

-If you have done some larger landscaping and had bigger machinery on the field it may have crushed the drain pipes.
+If you have done some larger landscaping and had bigger machinery on the field, it may have crushed the drain pipes.
 This may be the reason for the smell.
-In this case, you will need to contact a septic system professional to assess the situation and next steps.
+In this case, you will need to contact a septic system professional to assess the situation and the next steps.

 How to fix leach field smells

-It is a threat to you and your family as well to the wildlife in the area (not to mention house pets).
-To fix this issue you will need to contact a septic tank professional to see what can be done.
-In the meantime you may need to get your septic tank pumped to try and reduce the amount of water going into your drain field.
+It is a threat to you and your family as well as to the wildlife in the area (not to mention house pets).
+To fix this issue, you will need to contact a septic tank professional to see what can be done.
+In the meantime, you may need to get your septic tank pumped to try and reduce the amount of water going into your drain field.